Squadrilateral/bucketlist-front-end/README.md

 ## Future Plans

 As a group, future plans would include adding social features to our application so you can follow other users.
-Also, adding photos and including a category for completed bucket list items.
+Also, users having the ability to add photos of completed bucket list items through AWS.